dozmus/csar/README.md

 ### Usage
 All source code in the working directory will be searched, if the current directory is a git repository then only source code in the repository (and staging area) will be searched.
+This can be toggled using the `--narrow-search` CLI flag.

 ```
 Usage: java -jar csar.jar [options] Search query